taichi-dev/taichi/docs/contributor_guide.rst

      - When using multiple tags, make sure there is exactly one space between tags;
      - E.g., "[Metal][refactor]" (no space) should be formatted as "[Metal] [refactor]";

+ - Please do not include back quotes ("`") in PR titles.

  - For example, "[Metal] Support bitmasked SNode", "[OpenGL] AtomicMin/Max support", or "[Opt] [IR] Enhanced constant folding".

 Existing tags: